koestler/go-iotdevice/README.md

 These messages are such that Homeassistant automatically shows read-only registers as sensors and commandable registers as switches.
 See [Home Assistant MQTT](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery).

-Discovery messages for sensors are only sent for devices/registers for which realtime message are active because they are used to transmit the actual values.
+Discovery messages for sensors are only sent for devices/registers for which real-time messages are active because they are used to transmit the actual values.
 Switches are only advertised for registers for which the command topic is active.
 Use filters in the Realtime and Command configuration section to restrict what devices/registers are shown in Homeassistant.
-Also consider setting `Realtime->Interval=500ms`.
+Also, consider setting `Realtime->Interval=500ms`.
 Homeassistant can easily be overloaded by hundreds of registers.

 Examples:
 ```